Beloved

 Over these last couple of weeks, one of the biggest things God has been teaching me is this: I am His Beloved.

-That feels simple to write… but it hasn’t been simple to fully believe.
+That feels simple to write… but it hasn’t been simple to believe fully.

 Even before training camp, before South Africa, I can see now how much of my heart was quietly searching for love.
 Sometimes that looked like trying to be a slightly different version of myself.
 A little more like this person.
 A little less like that one.
-I didn’t always realize I was doing it, but I can now see how often I tried to please people in hopes that if I could just get it right, I’d feel secure.
+I didn’t always recognize it, but I can see now how often I tried to please others, believing that getting it right would bring a sense of security.
 Fully loved.
 Fully chosen.

 Maybe then I’d finally feel enough.